DataTalksClub/machine-learning-zoomcamp/cohorts/2023/03-classification/homework.md

 wget https://raw.githubusercontent.com/alexeygrigorev/mlbookcamp-code/master/chapter-02-car-price/data.csv
 ```

-We'll keep working with the `MSRP` variable, and we'll transform it to a classification task.
+We'll keep working with the `MSRP` variable, and we'll transform it into a classification task.

 ### Features